Pravda is independent

 On sipping their post luncheon brandies in their relaxed mode Adrian assumed the time was right to introduce the reason for the meeting, and waited for the next pause in conversation to begin.
 When it came it was actually Barry who spoke first.

-“Adrian, I should take this opportunity to mention that our CEO is very enthusiastic, on a personal level, about the upcoming national referendum to lower the voting age.
+“Adrian, I should take this opportunity to mention that our majority shareholder is very enthusiastic, on a personal level, about the upcoming national referendum to lower the voting age.
 He asks that in the spirit of reciprocity Krustyburgers should print on all their paper placemats in their restaurants an endorsement of lowering the age.”

 “Huh!”